operator-kit/ghapp-cli/README.md

 # ghapp — GitHub App Auth for git/gh

-Give your AI agents and automations their own GitHub identity.
+Give your AI agents and automations their own GitHub (App) identity.

 Authenticate using GitHub Apps so every commit, PR, and action is attributed to the bot — not your personal account.